ashwithabaradi/Comparison-of-regions-based-on-sales/README.md

-Designed and optimized Tableau dashboard with interactive visualizations to compare sales metrics across two regions.
+Designed and optimized a Tableau dashboard with interactive visualizations to compare sales metrics across two regions using the Sample Superstore dataset.